-- Under Criteria, Select Issuer Certificate list, select the certificate that you want to retrieve from the user's machine and validate.
+- 5. Under Criteria, Select Issuer Certificate list, select the certificate that you want to retrieve from the user's machine and validate.
 Or, select Any Certificate to skip the issuer check and only validate the machine certificate based on the optional criteria that you specify below. - 6.
-From the Optional fields (Certificate field and Expected value), specify any additional criteria that Host Checker should use when verifying the machine certificate. - If more than one certificate is installed on the client machine that matches the specified criteria, The Host Checker client passes the first certificate it finds to Ivanti Policy Secure for validation.
+(Optional) Select the Consider policy as passed even if certificate expired but not for other cases (like invalid/missing/revoked etc) to make host checker policy pass even if the user certificate is expired.
+Using this option the Admin can assign endpoints to have remediation roles, so that users can renew certificate with remediation roles.
+This option is disabled by default. - 7.
+From the Optional fields, select the (Certificate field and Expected value), specify any additional criteria that Host Checker should use when verifying the machine certificate. - If more than one certificate is installed on the client machine that matches the specified criteConsider ria, The Host Checker client passes the first certificate it finds to Ivanti Policy Secure for validation.

 - Admin must perform some additional configurations on the Client machine for installing machine certificate on MAC OS due to some restrictions from Apple.
-For more information, see KB44148 - 7.
+For more information, see KB44148 - 8.
 Click Save Changes.